History of Ubisoft in Timeline

 November 2024: Assassin's Creed Shadows Delayed

-In December 2024, Ubisoft announced that its free-to-play game XDefiant would be shutting down in June 2025, less than a year after its release.
-Additionally, Ubisoft San Francisco and Ubisoft Osaka were to close, resulting in up to 277 employee layoffs.
+In December 2024, Ubisoft announced that their free-to-play game XDefiant would be shutting down in June 2025, less than a year after its initial release.
+They also announced that its lead development studio Ubisoft San Francisco, and Ubisoft Osaka, were to close, resulting in up to 277 employees being laid off.

-In December 2024, reports suggested that Tencent was seeking to capture a majority stake in Ubisoft and take the company private, while still giving the Guillemot family control of Ubisoft.
+In December 2024, later reports suggested that Tencent was seeking to capture a majority stake in Ubisoft and take the company private, while still giving the Guillemot family control of Ubisoft.

-January 2025: Ubisoft Leamington Studio Closure
+January 2025: Ubisoft Closes Leamington Studio and Downsizes Others

 In January 2025, Ubisoft closed the Ubisoft Leamington studio and downsized several other studios, resulting in up to 185 staff being laid off as part of ongoing cost-cutting measures.

-June 2025: XDefiant Shutdown
+June 2025: Closure of XDefiant

-2025: Ubisoft Entertainment Center Opening
+2025: Opening of First Ubisoft Entertainment Center